jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![firefox](images/Chapter-04/ff.png "FF") ![Evolution](images/Chapter-04/evolution.png "Evolution") ![Rhythm Box](images/Chapter-04/rythembox.png "Rhythem Box") ![Shotwell](images/Chapter-04/shotwell.png "Shotwell") ![Nautilus](images/Chapter-04/files.png "File Manager") ![Software](images/Chapter-04/software.png "Software") ![Application Launcher](images/Chapter-04/application.png "Application")

 You will notice a few other system designs or features.
 For instance there is no logout button.
 The little white triangle in the upper right hand corner next to the battery and sound icon controls poweroff and restart, but by default there is no logout button.
-Once again this is a GNOME 3 design.
+This is a GNOME feature.

 Each application has a preferences and content menu area in GNOME 3.
 It is located right next to the Activities button.
 You will see the application name with a small white drop down arrow.